 Businesses and companies realize that social media can be their front-end marketing channel.

-Make no mistake, social media isn’t for increasing sales, although they have some impact on conversion rate.
+Make no mistake, social media isn’t for increasing sales, although it does have some impact on conversion rate.

 - 37% of Internet users follow their favorite brands online, and

 - 30% use social media to research products they’re about to buy.

 With that in mind, your company’s social media account is surely the first page that prospects visit to find out more about your product.